![]() |

 The first contest in PNG on coconut production and varieties launched in 2019!

-List of agricultural facilities in PNG
+List of coconut R&D projects in PNG

 The first Coconut Genebanks at Rigo, Kapogere and Gobaragere